Home

 /- Shows portable operation

-(8 DITS)-Mistake, this would mean to start the word over.
-Advanced operators abbreviate this with two dits, widely spaced, “E E.” The most advanced operators tend to ignore their mistakes, as they know that the copier will fix it mentally.
+(8 DITS)-Mistake, Start the word over..
+Advanced operators abbreviate this with 2 dits, widely spaced, "E E." The most advanced operators tend to ignore their mistakes, as they know that the copier will fix it mentally.
 We do this automatically in casual speech.

 SPECIAL WORDS